raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

 The introduction is a reflection of my personal opinions and of the motivations that lead me to implement my `KASAN`.
 The reader may find it cleaving, but they should find the rest of the article more technically oriented.

-## The need for a proper debug infrastructure.
+## The need for a proper debug infrastructure

 Recently my wonderful wife designed and offered me the greatest present a kernel developer could imagine : a custom development board with a builtin `SWD` interface.